How to Buy Crypto in Australia

 Other ways to buy crypto

-Owning crypto coins directly is one of many ways for investors to expose themselves to the blockchain market.
-The main advantage of using an alternative is avoiding storing and managing a potentially volatile crypto portfolio.
+Owning crypto coins directly is just one of many ways for investors to expose themselves to the blockchain market.

 Invest in companies connected to crypto

 A few companies operating in the crypto space offer shares on public stock markets.
-Perhaps the most prominent example is Coinbase, one of the world’s largest crypto exchanges.
+Perhaps the most prominent example is Coinbase, one of the world’s largest digital currency exchanges.
 The US-based company went public in 2021 and was the first-ever exchange start-up to sell shares on the stock market.
-Like the crypto market, Coinbase’s stock has experienced a rough time since its initial public offering (IPO) and is down 50+%.
+The company’s stock, COIN, copped a beating in the first few years since its IPO.

 Other crypto-connected companies that offer public stocks include: